 Generally, for lodging in a private rental apartment, students pay a monthly average of EUR 1,500, including utilities.
 Accommodation prices in Oslo can be up to 1,700 EUR per month, for instance.

 Students look for accommodation on campuses and in private apartments.
 Here are some of the average monthly costs for housing in Norway;

 - Students who live with their partner/children: 787 EUR

 - Students who live in residence halls: 564 EUR

 How to Apply for a Residency Permit/Visa

 You will need to start working on your visa once you have been given admission to study in Norway.
 Before a visa is issued to a prospective student, there are conditions that must be met, one of which is that the student will show proof that he/she has sufficient funds to cater for his/her stay in Norway.
 In this situation, the Norwegian Embassy would need a minimum of NOK 90,800 be transferred into a Norwegian bank account in your name to cover a 10-month university year.

 Please note the difference between visa and residence permit.
 A student visa only allows you stay for 90 days in Norway, while a residence permit allows you stay longer than three months.
 To apply for a residence permit, you will need to tender the following documents;

 - An application form for student residence with a passport photograph.

 - A copy of a passport of you

 - Documentation of admission to an approved educational institution which must contain the applicant’s name, name of institution, course of study and duration of course/program

-How to Apply for Admission to Study in Norway for Free
+How to Apply for Admission into a Norwegian University

 First, you will send an online application to the school and then forward supporting documents to them as well.
 If you meet the minimum entry requirement for admission, you will be sent an offer letter which will allow you process your visa.

 - Norwegian University of Life Sciences